 4. Confirm interviews multiple times

 It’s important to confirm the interview a few times before the interview.
-This gives the candidate a chance to reschedule the appointment if they won’t be able to make it after all.
+This gives the job seekers a chance to reschedule the appointment if they won’t be able to make it after all.
 This includes sending an email confirming the time when the interview is set and a reminder email the day before and/or day of.
 There are some HR management software programs that can help with this, like Homebase.

 5. Build relationships before interviewing

 Interview “no shows” can be frustrating, but there are plenty of people out there looking for jobs.
-Use these tips to minimize the “no shows” and focus on the people that do show on time.
+Use these tips to minimize the “no shows” and focus on the people that do show up on time.